(Updated March 2021)

 Each department has different requirements.
 The School of Architecture requires students purchase Windows-capable laptop computers.
 Other departments in the College of Design leave the choice of laptop or desktop computer to the student.
 A decision on the type of computer to purchase should be based on how which type of computer suits the student’s lifestyle and needs on campus.

-Mobility is appealing, but since students will be spending long hours using a computer, we highly recommend the addition of an external monitor, keyboard, and mouse at the studio desk.
+Mobility provided by a laptop is appealing, but since students will be spending long hours using a computer, we highly recommend the addition of an external monitor, keyboard, and mouse at the studio desk.
 Students not using external monitors are encouraged to consider using a laptop stand or riser in conjunction with an external keyboard and mouse while at their desk to ensure good ergonomic posture.

 Laptops provide the ability to work anywhere, anytime.
 Students can work in their studios and then take their laptops home, to the library, even outdoors to work.
 Students can use their laptops on class field trips.
 Since wireless networking is available throughout the College of Design complex and in many other places on campus, laptop users can access the network away from their desk, outside, in classrooms, etc.